chrischow/dataandstuff/_posts/2020-09-05-deep-learning-for-aircraft-recognition.md

     * The operator would have to manually tag the remaining 14% of images, which amounts to 8.4 out of 60 images per hour
 * **Semi-autonomous tagging (man-in-the-loop):**
     * Overall, the man-machine team would tag 96% of the images correctly
-        * 65% would be tagged correctly automatically (predicted probability >= 99%)
+        * 66% would be tagged correctly automatically (predicted probability >= 99%)
         * 30% would be correctly recommended by the model
     * The operator would have to manually tag the remaining 4% of images, which amounts to 2.4 out of 60 images per hour

 Although the models produced some decent results, we still can't make an assessment on whether the model should be incorporated.
-We need to ask questions about how things are done - questions that only the ops users can answer.
+We need to ask questions about how things are done - questions that only the operators can answer.
 For example:

 * What accuracy is required?
 * How quickly do you need the results?
-* Are there other higher value tasks that the operator should be freed up for?
+* Which targets are of greater interest?
+* What level of confidence do you need for these targets?
+* How does the operator interact with the interface?

+While these considerations are essential, they are not difficult to incorporate.
+Data scientists must work closely with ISR operators to design a man-machine team that kicks ass.

 The things to take away from this post are:

-1. **Computer vision technology can save time and effort for the military.** We don't see many open case studies - hopefully this series of posts will serve as one.
-But this is just one of the many applications of AI.
+1. **Computer vision technology can save time and effort for the military.** We don't see many open case studies on military applications of AI - hopefully this series of posts will serve as one.
+But this is just one of many applications.
 Models for other tasks like identifying ground targets or ships could be built with a similar approach.
 2. **Computer vision technology is readily available.** It's cheap (effectively free), and it can be harnessed relatively quickly if you have people with the right technical expertise and domain knowledge.

 ---